Wong (Marvel Cinematic Universe): Infinity War and becoming Sorcerer Supreme

 In 2018, Wong and Strange witness Bruce Banner crash-land into the Sanctum and learn about the coming threat.
 Wong then informs Banner and Tony Stark about the history of the Infinity Stones.
 Shortly, Ebony Maw and Cull Obsidian arrive in the city and battle Wong, Strange, and Stark, with Wong defeating Obsidian by sending him through a portal.
 With Strange kidnapped by Maw, Wong stays behind to guard the Sanctum.
 Wong later survives the Blip and becomes the next Sorcerer Supreme by default.

-In 2023, Wong is called in by a restored Strange to get the other sorcerers, the restored Avengers, Guardians of the Galaxy, the Ravagers, and the armies of Wakanda and Asgard to defeat an alternate Thanos’ army at the destroyed Avengers Compound.
+In 2023, Wong is called in by a restored Strange to get the other sorcerers, the restored Avengers, Guardians of the Galaxy, the Ravagers, and the armies of Wakanda and Asgard to defeat an alternate Thanos' army at the destroyed Avengers Compound.
 Shortly after, Wong attends Stark's funeral.

 Fighting Abomination and meeting Shang-Chi

-In 2024, in order to train as Sorcerer Supreme, Wong facilitates Emil Blonsky's prison escape and battles him in an underground fight club while in his Abomination form by creating a portal through which Blonsky punches himself.
+In 2024, in order to train as Sorcerer Supreme, Wong facilitates Emil Blonsky's prison escape and battles him in an underground fight club in Macau, while in his Abomination form by creating a portal through which Blonsky punches himself.
 Wong offers asylum at Kamar-Taj, but Blonsky decides to return to prison.

 Later, Wong appears before Shang-Chi and Katy in a San Francisco restaurant and has them accompany him to Kamar-Taj, where he calls Banner and Carol Danvers via holographic projection.
 They learn that the Ten Rings are sending out a beacon to a location unknown.
 Afterward, Wong joins Shang-Chi and Katy to sing karaoke at a nightclub.